Palmer and Harvey

 Palmer and Harvey plc (also known as P&H, formerly Palmer & Harvey McLane plc) was a UK-based wholesaler that serviced the multiples and convenience sectors.

 Headquartered in Hove, East Sussex, and privately owned, it was the UK's largest delivered wholesaler, and the 5th largest private company in the UK.
-It has an integrated national distribution network across 14 sites in the UK.
+It had an integrated national distribution network across 14 sites in the UK.
 The company was founded in 1925 as a traditional confectionery and tobacco wholesaler.
 Palmer and Harvey has been the UK's largest wholesaler working with a diverse range of 90,000 retailers.

 On 28 November 2017, Palmer and Harvey fell into administration, with the immediate loss of 2,500 jobs, due in part to low profit margins and problems with working capital.

-A small number of staff were retained to assist in the orderly closure of the business.
+A small number of staff were temporarily retained to assist in the orderly closure of the business.

 Business divisions

 Palmer and Harvey had four business platforms: Distribution, Multiple Retail, Independent Retail and Wholesale.
-Each is aimed at the needs of a broad client base, supplying customers with a range of produce from fresh sandwiches to shoelaces.
+Each was aimed at the needs of a broad client base, supplying customers with a range of produce from fresh sandwiches to shoelaces.

 Palmer and Harvey Wholesale and Distribution

 Palmer and Harvey Wholesale and Distribution was the UK's largest wholesale distributor, supplying ambient, grocery, chilled and frozen foods, health and home products to a diverse range of retail outlets, including supermarkets, multiple forecourts and convenience store operators.
 Palmer and Harvey's customer base included Costcutter, Esso, Royal Dutch Shell, Total, Welcome Break, Moto and the grocery multiples Tesco and Sainsbury's.
+The company had grown significantly in 1968 with the purchase of part of the loss making wholesaling business of Cavenham Foods.

-The loss of the partnership distribution contract for convenience chain McColl's (MMRG) to Morrisons in 2017 brought about the collapse of the Palmer & Harvey into Administration.
+The loss of the partnership distribution contract for convenience chain McColl's (MMRG) to Morrisons in 2017 brought about the collapse of Palmer & Harvey into Administration.

 Palmer and Harvey Retail Services

-Palmer and Harvey owns WS Retail, a symbol group that operates under the Central Stores banner.
-The group is based in Ringwood, Hampshire.
+Palmer and Harvey owned WS Retail, a symbol group that operated under the Central Stores banner.
+The group was based in Ringwood, Hampshire.

 Palmer and Harvey Direct Ltd

-Palmer and Harvey Direct Ltd offers more than 50,000 smaller retailers an opportunity to buy from a range of products through the direct-to-door van delivery services P&H Snacksdirect, P&H Sweetdirect and P&H Direct.
+Palmer and Harvey Direct Ltd offered more than 50,000 smaller retailers an opportunity to buy from a range of products through the direct-to-door van delivery services P&H Snacksdirect, P&H Sweetdirect and P&H Direct.